Find a course

 Compulsory modules

-Optimising Hospitality Operations
+• Optimising Hospitality Operations

-This module provides you with fundamental techniques and tools to analyse and improve operational capabilities of hospitality organisations.
-You will analyse commonly occurring application problems such as hotel/restaurant inventory control, facility layout and workflow problems, process and bottleneck analysis, optimisation models that support hospitality procurement and purchasing functions, labour productivity analysis and regulating waiting times.
+You will explore the fundamental techniques and tools to analyse and improve operational capabilities of hospitality organisations.
+You will learn about commonly occurring application problems such as

 Optional modules

-Business Analytics for Hospitality & Tourism
+Business Analytics for Hospitality and Tourism

-This module enables you to understand the content, importance and relevance of business analytics and data visualisation in business decision-making with a focus on the hospitality and tourism industry.
-It will provide the key concepts, knowledge and methods combined with extensive opportunities to develop hands-on skills for applying business analytics and data visualisation to managerial decision-making.
+You’ll develop your understanding of the content, importance and relevance of business analytics and data visualisation in business decision-making with a focus on the hospitality and tourism industry.

 Business Ethics